· Originally published April 20, 2024

 5 Quick Things to Know About the Majestic Mountain Loop

 2. Vehicle reservations are not required at Yosemite in 2026.
-However, international visitors 16 and older now pay a $100 non-resident surcharge on top of the standard entrance fee (effective January 1, 2026).
+The park dropped its timed-entry system entirely this year.
+International folks 16 and older now pay a $100 non-resident surcharge on top of the standard entrance fee at Yosemite and at Sequoia and Kings Canyon (effective January 1, 2026).
+The $250 non-resident annual pass covers those surcharges.

-3. Bear spray is not allowed in Yosemite, Sequoia or Kings Canyon.
-Read more about Black Bear Safety in Yosemite.
+3. Bear spray is not allowed in Yosemite, Sequoia, or Kings Canyon.
+Read more about black bear safety in Yosemite.

 Where to Start the Yosemite to Sequoia Road Trip